Screenwriting, Playwriting, Spoken Word

 Issa Rae, Jeremy O. Harris, Desiree Akhavan, Michaela Coel, Jordan Peele, Céline Sciamma, Donald Glover, Sarah Kane, Phoebe Waller-Bridge, Taika Waititi, Liz Feldman

-Twats is a new play that premiered at The Unity Theatre in Liverpool this past May.
+Twats is a new play that premiered at The Unity Theatre in Liverpool in May 2019.

 "A raw and honest look into what it means to be a woman"